MARITAL & FAMILY LAW

-Whether you are contemplating divorce, or your spouse just served you with divorce papers, you need answers to those questions running through your head.
+Whether you are contemplating divorce or your spouse just served you with divorce papers, you need answers to those questions running through your head.

 THE MOST IMPORTANT THING YOU CAN DO RIGHT NOW IS TO EDUCATE YOURSELF AS TO WHAT IS LIKELY TO HAPPEN TO YOU, YOUR CHILDREN AND YOUR ASSETS DURING A DIVORCE.